-Mesh, while it looks like fishnet from the 70’s, is incredibly breathable and cool for hot summer days compared to fabric.
+While it looks like fishnet from the 70’s, is incredibly breathable and cool for hot summer days compared to fabric.
 Vests are hot, and can become heavy.

 When you make a fly fishing vest out of mesh at least the spaces between pockets are allowed to breath and that goes a long way in keeping you more comfortable.

-Traditional fabric might be a bit more warm, but usually not by much.
+This is a common fabric might be a bit more warm, but usually not by much.
 When presented the choice I’d go with mesh for the breathability.

 Fabric can add an extra layer of warmth on those cool spring and fall days when the breeze cuts to the bone.
 Of course, you can always just add another layer under a mesh vest to make up for those cooler days.

 Overall a mesh fly fishing vest probably has the most utility value and makes the most sense, but it’s up to you to decide.